projectunic0rn/travel-map-api/README.md

 5. Go to the url that is printed in the console to view the graphQL playground

 ## How to run the project with a connection to your own local database
+1. By running `npm start` you are connected to the dev database by default.
+If you are wanting to connect to your own local database on your machine.. perform the following steps
-1. To create your own instance of the database locally, you will have to create a local mysql database.
+2. Create your own local mysql database
-2. Then locate the config.js file, which is under the config folder in the root of the project... and enter in your local credentials under the `"test"` section.
+3. Locate the `config.js` file located under the config folder at the root of the project
-3. You can then run `sequelize db:migrate --env test` in the command line in the root foler, which will run the migration files and create all the tables in your local database
+4. Under the `"development"` section, add your own username, password, database and host
-4. You can then start up the app with a connection to your local database by running `npm test`
+5. You can then run `npm start` again, and it should run the app with a connection to your local database